 A party accused of infringing a patent may deny infringement and/or prove that the asserted claims of the patent are invalid.
 A patent is presumed to be valid.
 In other words, it is presumed to have been properly granted by the PTO.
 But that presumption of validity can be overcome if clear and convincing evidence is presented in court that proves the patent is invalid.

-A party accused of infringing a patent may deny infringement and/or prove that the asserted claims of the patent are invalid.
-If a party challenges the validity of the patent, you must decide, based on the instructions I will give you, whether the challenger has overcome the presumption of validity with proof that the asserted claims of the patent are invalid.
-The party challenging validity must prove invalidity by clear and convincing evidence.
-I will discuss more of this topic later.
+I will now briefly explain the parties' basic contentions in more detail.